gravic/wordpress-deploy/README.md

 wordpress-deploy
 ================

 This project was designed as an internal tool to build out WordPress sites to flat files for use in production.
-While it is currently geared towards and configured for Wordpress installations, it should work for compiling any dynamically served content to static HTML.
+While it is currently geared towards and configured for WordPress installations, it should work for compiling any dynamically served content to static HTML.

 # Setup